gablaxian/gablaxian_jekyll/articles/creating-a-game-with-javascript/handling-user-input.md

 I'm using a JSON object so we can keep everything related to the player nice and enclosed.
 We can read/write their position with `player.x` and `player.y`

-We'll give Link a bit more space to begin with by setting his initial position to 100px left and 100px down in the `init()` function:
+We'll give Link a bit more space to begin with by setting his initial position to 100px left and 100px down in the `init()` function by adding:

     // Place Link a little more central player.x = 100;
     player.y = 100;

-Now, remembering back to the Game Loop, on of its steps, after clearing the screen, is handling user input.
-So, that's our next destination.
-On each loop of the game, we check to see if the user is pressing any keys, by looking at the key array we set earlier, then we react.
-In this case, we look for the direction keys being pressed, and alter the player's position until the key is released.
-For now, we'll move the player by 4px per frame in any given direction:
+Now, remembering back to the Game Loop, one of its steps after clearing the screen is handling user input.
+So that's our next destination.
+On each loop of the game, we check to see if the user is pressing any keys by looking at the key array we set earlier, then we react.
+In this case, we look for the each of the direction keys being pressed, and alter the player's position until that key is released.
+For now, we'll move the player by 4px per frame in any given direction by adding this code to `main()`:

     // Handle the Input
     if (key[2]) // up